vlad17/COS513-Blog/_includes/2015-10-03-includes/forecasting.md

 - Develop a trading strategy and use on the market

 ### Algorithms
+(TODO: note: logit probably more natural than linear in probabilistic sense)
 #### Linear models
 $$O^j_{t+1} := (x_{t+1}^{(i)} > x_t^{(i)}) = f(A_t \text{Data}_t) $$